 - Launching new initiatives

-- Coordinating activities with marketing and sales
+- Coordinating business development activities with marketing and sales

 Sales reps usually engage with warm leads, people who are already considering their specific solution.
 Therefore, they spend their time: